gjbex/CI-example/README.md

   1. `tests`: pytest unit test for the project.
   1. `CONTRIBUTING.md`: how to contribute to this repository.
   1. `LICENSE`: license for the material in this repository.

+## Note

+The `main` branch of this repository passes both the `pytest` and the `mypy` tests, however, the `development` branch of the repository has a test case that fails intentionally to illustrate that you can prevent a pull request in such a case.

+For that reason, the `main` branch is protected, i.e., only merges through pull requests are allowed, and the pull request has to pass the build test.